Grand Prix races of the 1930s: the Silver Arrows took one victory after another.

-To this day the experts still argue over whether it was Alfred Neubauer, the legendary racing manager at Mercedes-Benz, who in fact came up with the ingenious idea of getting the mechanics to grind off the white paint to reveal the silver-colored metal, so ensuring that the requisite weight limit was reached.
-Or were the race cars actually already silver in color when they arrived at the track?
+To this day the experts still argue over whether it was Alfred Neubauer, the legendary racing manager at Mercedes-Benz, who in fact came up with the ingenious idea of getting the mechanics to grind off the white paint to reveal the silver-coloured metal, so ensuring that the requisite weight limit was reached.
+Or were the race cars actually already silver in colour when they arrived at the track?
 Neither the one theory nor the other has ever been proven – which does nothing to detract from the legend of the “Silver Arrows”.
 On the contrary.

 Manfred von Brauchitsch the first to take victory.